veniamin-ilmer/minesweeper/README.md

 * Right clicking detection is not available in Iced, so you can't flag a bomb.
 * Double clicking detection is not available in Iced, so you can't reveal neighboring cells this way.
 * Clock or mine counter

+Bugs:
+* If you click and drag, sometimes two buttons could end up being clicked instead of one.
+This is some kind of bug with Iced.